fricklerhandwerk/area/README.md

 ## Keyboard commands available

 If you don't like to share a mouse or trackpad, just press the according keyboard key to choose a color.

-Currently you are only offered colors that are available, so you can't accidentally choose a color that doesn't grow your area.
-If you are completely surrounded by your oppenent's color, you can choose any other, but naturally it won't increase your score.

 ## Score counts enclosed area